Coderik/coderik.github.io/_posts/2016-08-28-telegram-bot-voice-messages.md

 date:   2016-08-28 11:10:00 +0200
 categories: telegram python
 ---
 Recently I was playing around with the Telegram's Bot API using the [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) library.
 I have faced a small but curious issue.
-Let's say that we want to sent an mp3 file to a Telegram chat.
+Let's say that we want to send an mp3 file to a Telegram chat.
 We have two options here: either send the file as a voice message or as a general file.
 In the first case the audio should be playable right through any Telegram client, while in the second case a user should be able to download it.
 With python-telegram-bot this can be done via methods Bot.sendVoice and Bot.sendDocument.

 By the way, for the web client both options seem to be equal at a first sight: a user has *Download* and *Play* links in either case.
 However, when we send an audio as a voice message, it gets wrapped in the mpeg container, and that is what our user downloads.